 Along with three galleries of artifacts of the Hohokam people (450 to 1450 A.D.) at the indoor facilities, the Pueblo Grande Museum also offers outdoor exhibits as part of an "interpretive trail," which consists of archaeological features and replicas of prehistoric houses.
-There's also a children's gallery (where the storytelling events take place) and an extensive online exhibit with digital copies and photographs of artifacts.
+There's a children's gallery (where the storytelling events take place) and an extensive online exhibit with digital copies and photographs of artifacts.

-The 35th Annual Arizona Families for Home Education (AFHE) Convention will take place on July 13 and 14, 2018, at the Phoenix Convention Center.
+The 36th Annual Arizona Families for Home Education (AFHE) Convention will take place on July 19 and 20, 2019, at the Phoenix Convention Center.
 With over 5,000 in attendance, this is the largest gathering of homeschoolers and educators in the state.

 Meanwhile, the Musical Instrument Museum (MIM) celebrates educators all month long for Educator Appreciation Month at MIM, offering free admission so teachers can learn how to incorporate arts into their curriculum.